iM3 Complete X-Ray Positioning Kit

 • Adjustable bisecting angle guide

-Use the three set-angled positioning guides and the plate holders contained in this kit to achieve a full mouth series on dogs and cats in less than five minutes taking just six X-rays with iM3's Magic Six.
+Use the three set-angled positioning guides and the plate holders contained in this kit to achieve a full mouth series on dogs and cats in less than five minutes taking just six X-Rays with iM3's Magic Six.
 The positioning guides provide the perfect distance and angle for both cat and dog.

-Forget trying to use a size 2 DR sensor to X-ray a dog's full mouth.
+Forget trying to use a size 2 DR sensor to X-Ray a dog's full mouth.
 DR technology has limitations in veterinary dentistry, most notably the small size of the number 2 sensor compared to the large size 5 CR plate.
 DR sensors are fragile and expensive to replace.
 CR plates have a long life and are low cost.
-The large format size 4 and 5 CR dental plates combined with the positioning guides make it possible to substantially reduce the number of X-ray required for a full-mouth series.
+The large format size 4 and 5 CR dental plates combined with the positioning guides make it possible to substantially reduce the number of X-Ray required for a full-mouth series.

-Complete set of accessories for easy dental X-ray positioning with minimal training!
+Complete set of accessories for easy dental X-Ray positioning with minimal training!

 New canine projections